scavet64/NoiseBean/README.md

 ## Features

-Currently the bot has the following features:
+Currently, the bot has the following features:
  - Playing songs from youtube
  - Playing custom sounds that users upload
  - Playing a custom sound when a member enters a voice channel